componentjs/component/Readme.md

 ## Features

-  - no registry required, uses github repositories
+  - no registry publishing or account required, uses github repositories
   - pretty fast (~2x faster than uncached npm at the time of comparison)
   - extensible sub-commands via `component-YOURCOMMAND` git-style
   - component skeleton creation command
-  - resolves dependencies
+  - installs dependencies from the command-line or ./component.json

-## Dependencies
+## Using Github as a registry

   By using GitHub as the registry, `component(1)` is automatically available to you without further explicit knowledge or work